Travel to the Cayman Islands

 A Broadway trip to New York is not out of the question for a long weekend, nor is a quick flit to the theme parks in Tampa and nearby Orlando.
 Perhaps you’ll take a shopping trip to Atlanta and explore some of its amazing fine-dining spots.
 All are easily doable, and all are direct flights from Grand Cayman.

 Seasonal schedules often include direct flights to Denver, Boston, and Washington, D.C.
-More destinations are considered every year, with Cayman Airways looking at expanding its service to include the west coast of the U.S., so California or Nevada may be on the list in the future.
+More destinations are considered every year, with Cayman Airways actively looking at expanding its service.

 Even if you can’t get there direct, with airports like Miami and Atlanta acting as major hubs for American Airlines and Delta, respectively, connections are never a problem.